Tirzepatide dosage chart for weight loss: Full titration schedule (2026)

 How do I change my tirzepatide injection day?

-If you plan to change the tirzepatide injection day, take the next dosage after 3 days or 72 hours of the previously scheduled day.
-For example, if you usually administer tirzepatide on Sundays, you can administer the next dosage on Wednesday or any day after Wednesday.
+If you plan to change the tirzepatide injection day, take the next dosage at least 3 days (72 hours) after the previously scheduled day.
+For example, if you usually administer tirzepatide on Sundays, you can administer the next dose on Wednesday or any day after Wednesday.

 You can also speak to your doctor.
 They will help you safely change the injection day.